OliviaF8209/Data3421_Kaggle/README (1).md

 * Training time varied based on data size and complexity.
 * Training curves were monitored to assess model convergence.
 * Training was stopped when validation loss plateaued or started to increase.
-* Difficulties arose from feature inconsistencies, resolved by careful examination of preprocessing steps and data structures.
+* Difficulties arose from feature inconsistencies, resolved by cadjusting preprocessing steps and data structures.

 ### Performance Comparison

 * Key Performance Metric: Mean Squared Error (MSE) and Mean Absolute Error (MAE) were used to evaluate model performance.
  * Mean Squared Error (MSE): 5.354332437543275
  * Mean Absolute Error (MAE): 2.1902204738622957

-*
+* Feature importance plot visually represents the significance of each feature in model predictions.
+* It highlights key features like `indrel_1mes` and `ind_empleado`, indicating their importance in predicting customer behavior and product purchases.
 ![Feature Importance Plot](https://github.com/OliviaF8209/Data3421_Kaggle/assets/143292953/4b7ff5c0-f0a4-4db2-a079-d97294a9beb6)

 ### Conclusions